Sharing a draft of your novel with anyone for the first time can be scary.

 Turn Your First Draft Into A Story Readers Love

-Download our free eBook, BIG-PICTURE Editing And The Key Elements Of Fiction and learn how big-picture editing is all about evaluating the major components of your story.
+Download our free eBook, Story Editing And The 15 Key Elements Of Fiction and learn how big-picture editing is all about evaluating the major components of your story.
 We call these components the Key Elements Of Fiction.
 Our eBook shows you how to use the key elements of fiction to evaluate your story and become your own big-picture editor.